nishants/webpack-lessons/06-css-with-webpack/06-css-with-webpack.md

 Why using multiple plugins :
 - **css-loader** : tells webpack how to handle the css

-- **mini-css-expract-plugin** : collects imported css and create a css file in build dir
+- **mini-css-expract-plugin** : collects imported css and create a css file for each dependecy in build dir

+- **extract-text-webpack-plugin* : this combines all css into a single file